dnutiu/social-media-news-bot/readme.md

 Redis is a key-value store with lots of features.
 It has been chosen to keep things simple and due to its powerful features and flexibility[1].

-3. BlueSky Bot
+3. BlueSky / Mastodon Bot

-The BlueSky bot reads data from Redis Streams and publishes it to BlueSky.
+The bot reads data from Redis Streams and publishes it to the selected platform.

 ```shell
 Social media posting bot.